occasion. Often, the recall is simple and only requires a basic fix – a new

 advantage of free resources, such as local companies like

-this one that offer free car seat inspection.
+that offer free car seat inspection.

 by manufacturers.
 Yet fewer than half of those car seats received the necessary